Assassination of Edmund I, King of the English (946)

 A Victim of Political Association?

-Recent research indicates that Edmund may have been the victim of political assassination and suggests that the characterization of Edmund’s killer as a thief was fabricated by later chroniclers to counter rumors that the king had been the victim of a political assassination.
+Recent research indicates that Edmund may have been the victim of political assassination and suggests that later chroniclers fabricated the characterization of Edmund’s killer as a thief to counter rumors that the king had been the victim of a political assassination.
 Kevin Halloran published a paper in 2015, A Murder at Pucklechurch: The Death of King Edmund, 26 May 946, explaining such a possibility.

 Halloran theorized that it is probable that Edmund’s killer was not apprehended or identified and so no motive for the murder could be established.
 Edmund’s killer was not named in any chronicles for more than 100 years after Edmund’s death and the name that eventually appeared was probably chosen on purpose because its meaning was understood all too well.
 In Old English leof(a) meant “beloved” and so the use of the name Leofa for an assassin seems quite ironic.